elgeeko1/elgeeko1-ubuntu-common-ansible/README.md

 # Ansible role for common Ubuntu maintenance and configuration

+> [!WARNING]
+> This role migrated to the Ansible Galaxy colleciton [elgeeko1/elgeeko1.linux](https://github.com/elgeeko1/elgeeko1.linux).
+The standalone role here is archived and is no longer maintained.

 This role is a standard configuration for Ubuntu systems used at Xronos.

 - apt updates and package management